View Contact Info

 RCCASA was started in 2005, in response to community events, and has adapted and changed over the past decade, collaborating with Ridgefield organizations and community groups that support its mission to make Ridgefield healthier and safer.

 RCCASA is co-chaired by First Selectman Rudy Marconi and Superintendent of Schools, Karen Baldwin.
-RCCASA is coordinated by Laura Cleary, MSW, Coalition Coordinator. (firstname.lastname@example.org)
+RCCASA employs a Coalition Coordinator (firstname.lastname@example.org).

 2016 RCCASA members include leaders from: